mantl/mantl/docs/bare-metal/README.md

     ansible all -i inventory  -u centos -k -m authorized_key -a "user=centos key=https://github.com/youraccount.keys"

 Note this makes use of your public key on Github.
-If you don't have a Github account or a key pair on your Github account, you can run a ansible copy command to move your public key over, add it to authorized_keys and change the file permissions.
-The Github and Ansible authorized_key module is a handy way to do this.
+If you don't have a Github account or a key pair on your Github account, please look at the documentation for Ansible authorized_key module for other options.

 The -k is needed because the ssh connection is still uses password based authentication.